fumieval/rhythm-game-tutorial/draft.md

 In Call, actions are performed on `System s` monad. `runSystemDefault` converts `System s` into `IO`. `stand` does nothing, preventing termination of the program.

+The signatures of `prepareMusic` and `playMusic` are as follows:

 ```haskell
 type Music = InstOf (System s) (Variable Deck)
 prepareMusic :: FilePath -> System s Music
 playMusic :: Music -> System s ()
 ```

+These functions will be defined later.

 ### Drawing a picture